Professor Sebastien Ourselin, Head of School

 Professor Alexander Hammers, Head (PET Centre)

-Alexander Hammers; a Neurologist with a particular interest in epilepsy, is Professor of Imaging and Neuroscience and Head of the King’s College London & Guy’s and St Thomas’ PET Centre at St Thomas’ Hospital.
-He also serves as Deputy Head of School, School of Biomedical Engineering and Imaging Sciences.
+Alexander Hammers, a neurologist with a particular interest in epilepsy, is Professor of Imaging and Neuroscience and Head of the King’s College London & Guy’s and St Thomas’ PET Centre at St Thomas’ Hospital.

 Professor Rene Botnar, Head of Biomedical Engineering